kamlesh577/Chat_bot-using-python/README.md

 # Chat-bot-using-python

-This repository tells how to create a Chatbot with Python and Machine Learning.
+This repository tells how to create a Chatbot with Python and Machine Learning

 To create dataset to create a chatbot with Python, we need to understand what intents we are going to train.
 An “intention” is the user’s intention to interact with a chatbot or the intention behind every message the chatbot receives from a particular user.